mobilerobot-io/mobilerobot.io/content/micro-services.md

 ---
-title: Software Engineering for IoT
+title: Micro Services for Micro Controllers
 description: Do you want to network your thing?
 date: 2018-01-15
+weight: 20
 ---

 This website is about the Mobile Robot Project: the discovery of